Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Finite-memory Nash equilibria in Büchi and co-Büchi games

 \subsubsection{Outcomes without an infinitely occurring vertex}

 We now study NE outcomes in which no vertices occur infinitely often.
 These outcomes are specific to infinite arenas.
-We first present how to derive well-structured NE outcomes from general NE outcomes.
+We first present how to NE outcomes with a decomposition compatible with our approach from general NE outcomes.
 We obtain NE outcomes with an aperiodic infinite decomposition.
 We then present a variant of the previously used two-phase mechanism for these outcomes.
 While we leave the first phase is unchanged, finite memory no longer suffices to implement a decomposition-based approach for the second phase.
 Instead, we use a looser (but sufficient) variant of decomposition-based strategies to construct NEs.

 \subparagraph*{Well-structured NE outcomes.} We first provide a counterpart to Lemma~\ref{lem:buchi:simplelasso} for this case.
-Let $\play'\in\playSet{\arena}$ be the outcome of an NE from $\vertex_0\in\vertexSet$ such that no vertex occurs infinitely often in $\play$.
+Let $\play'\in\playSet{\arena}$ be the outcome of an NE from $\vertex_0\in\vertexSet$ such that no vertex occurs infinitely often in $\play'$.
 We observe that $\play'$ need not be a simple play: the objectives satisfied by $\play$ may require visiting targets that are not connected by a simple play or a lasso.
-Therefore, simple plays do not suffice for our purpose, and we need memory to construct the outcome (even without considering the stability of the NE).
+Therefore, simple plays do not suffice for our purpose, and we need memory to construct the outcome (even without taking profitable deviations into account).